Red Blood Cells and Hemoglobin in Health and in Anemia Disorders

 - a craving for strange foods, such as ice or dirt (a condition known as pica)

-As in any form of anemia, it's important to get a doctor's diagnosis and treatment advice if symptoms appear.
+As in any form of anemia or ill health, it's important to get a doctor's diagnosis and treatment advice if symptoms appear.

 Pernicious Anemia Facts

 In pernicious anemia, a person’s body is unable to make intrinsic factor.
 Intrinsic factor is made by cells lining the stomach.
 It binds with vitamin B12 to enable it be absorbed in the small intestine.
 Vitamin B12 is needed to make hemoglobin, so people with pernicious anemia can't make enough hemoglobin and don't make enough normal red blood cells.

 People with all forms of anemia suffer from tiredness and may also experience shortness of breath, heart palpitations, dizziness, headache, and pale or yellowish skin.
 In addition, people with pernicious anemia may develop a thick, smooth, and red tongue.
 Severe vitamin B12 deficiency can cause neurological (nerve) problems.
 These may include numbness, tingling, muscle weakness, balance problems, difficulty in walking, confusion, and memory loss.
 There may be digestive problems as well, including nausea, vomiting, and heartburn.